vyctoriak/portfolio/README.md

 ### Pre-commit Hook

-- Runs lint-staged on staged files
+- Runs lint-staged on staged files (only lints changed files)
-- Executes lint and build checks only on modified files
-- Prevents commits with linting errors or build failures
+- Prevents commits with linting errors

 ### Pre-push Hook

-- Runs full project lint check
+- Runs lint on the entire project
-- Executes full project build
+- Runs a full project build
-- Prevents pushing code that doesn't pass all checks
+- Prevents pushing code that fails lint or build

 ### Configuration

 The hooks are configured in:

-- `.husky/pre-commit` - Runs lint-staged
+- `.husky/pre-commit` – Runs lint-staged (only lints changed files)
-- `.husky/pre-push` - Runs lint and build
+- `.husky/pre-push` – Runs lint and build on the whole project
-- `package.json` - Contains lint-staged configuration
+- `package.json` – Contains the lint-staged configuration

 This ensures that only code that passes all quality checks reaches the repository.